rodirk/spezielle_bioinfo_2_22/README.md

 # spezielle_bioinfo_2_22

-colgab notebooks used in image basics
+colab notebooks used in image basics